dankinsoid/swift-uiinspector/README.md

 ## Features

+- 📏 **Dimension Measurement**: Measure the size and position of UI elements
 - 🔍 **View Hierarchy Inspection**: Visualize your app's view hierarchy
-- 📏 **Dimension Measurement**: Measure the size and position of UI elements
 - 🎨 **Color Picker**: Extract colors from any pixel in your UI
 - 📊 **Detailed Properties**: View detailed information about UI components
 - 📐 **Grid Overlay**: Enable grid lines for precise alignment

+This tool is particularly useful for:

+-  Debugging layout directly in XCode preview without needing to run the app
+- Design reviews and testing
+- As a simple alternative to Xcode's built-in inspector and other UI debugging tools

 ## Requirements